mssqlserver/redmine/README.md

-# Redmine for MSSQL (Microsoft SQL-Server for linux) running on Docker
+# Redmine for linux MSSQL (Microsoft SQL-Server) running on Docker
-pre-configured redmine on a lightweight linux
+pre-configured redmine on a lightweight linux using MSSQL Express 2019 for linux

 This project is about running redmine on Docker using a Linux-Version of Microsoft SQL-Server Express 2019 (this "only" needs 2 GB RAM).